 This also shows the increased importance of collaboration between IT and Finance.
 Before, on-premise gave IT the freedom to remain siloed and not interact with other areas of the business.
 With the transforming effects of Cloud, Business-IT alignment is important to producing the best strategy and optimizing results around business drivers that matter.

-Business Benefits of IaaS: Operational Support for Key Business Drivers & Customer Value
+3. Operational Support for Key Business Drivers & Customer Value

 Not only can you partake in huge cost reductions and more financial freedom, Business Benefits of IaaS include increasing the productivity of key business drivers across the entire enterprise.
 How?